 - An easy way to measure Business Analysis Performance

 - Essential checklists for your CBAP certification journey

 1Communicating information about data is critical to the success of a Business Analyst.
 However, it’s often hard to create diagrams and tables that are really meaningful to your stakeholders.
 Kell Condon at Seilevel gives us some tools and tips to better visualize data.

 2Business Analysis is a discipline that can easily translate to your personal life (whether you’re buying a car, or filling your taxes).
-Josh Deadman at RedVespa provides another good example of it following the birth of his latest child.
+Josh Deadman at RedVespa provides another good example of it following the birth of his latest child (link unavailable anymore).
 I’m sure you can relate to all these examples 🙂

 3Assumptions are one of the elements that can make or break a project, whether you get them right or wrong.
 In a post about designing applications for mobile users, Jolanta Pilecka illustrates this situation very well.
 Because a system supports a business process in a desktop mode, it doesn’t mean that you can just mobilize the system for mobile users assuming they’ll use it the same way; you have to rethink the whole thing, not just shrink it.